SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Methodology

 The ground slicer then divides $\featmapWeightedG$ into $N$ vertical slices, cutting the feature map along the horizontal (azimuth) direction.
 For each slice, a normalized slice descriptor is computed by averaging all features within the slice and applying L2 normalization.
-This results in the set $\sliceFeatSetG = \{\sliceFeatG^1, \cdots, \sliceFeatG^N \}$ of N slice descriptors.
+This results in the set $\sliceFeatSetG = \{\sliceFeatG^1, \cdots, \sliceFeatG^N \}$ of N ground slice descriptors.
 Each slice local descriptor thus represents the model's attended feature in the corresponding vertical slice (i.e. an azimuth range) in the ground camera's viewing frustum.
+The ground global descriptor is obtained by concatenating all $N$ ground slice descriptors, i.e. $\globalFeatG = \textit{Concat}(\sliceFeatG^1, \cdots, \sliceFeatG^N)$.